Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

   _"TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale."_ - typescript.com

+  Provides static typing for JavaScript, improving code quality, catching errors early, and making the app easier to maintain and scale.

 - **Boostrap**

   <img src="./images/Bootstrap.webp" alt="Bootstrap logo" width="100" >

   _"Powerful, extensible, and feature-packed frontend toolkit.
 Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins."_ - bootstrap.com

+  A CSS framework that simplifies responsive design and styling, helping create a user-friendly and mobile-compatible interface quickly.

 - **Chakra UI**